 It is more or less easy to wake up depending on our current sleep stage.

-During Deep Slow Wave Sleep, the brain acts as a filter.
-It does not take into account some noise nuisances (light, noises, ...) so that we remain asleep.
-Yet, a sufficiently strong stimuli (like an alarm) can wake you up.
-Such awakenings are painful because we still feel sleepy and lethargic afterwards.
+During deep slow wave sleep, the brain acts as a filter, by not paying attention to certain nuisances (light, noises, ...) so that we remain asleep.
+But, a sufficiently strong stimulation (like an alarm) can wake you up.
+Which is a pain because we’ll feel sleepy and lethargic afterwards.

-It is slightly easier to wake up during Rapid Eye Movement (or paradoxical) sleep (please note that awakenings in this stage will result, in 90% of the cases, in dream remembrance).
+It is slightly easier to wake up during Rapid Eye Movement (or paradoxical) sleep (In 90% of cases of waking up in this stage result in being able to remember your dream).

 Last, but not least, it is much easier to wake up during light sleep.
 We feel alert and refreshed.That is why the Smart Alarm tries to wake you up during such stages.

-- You are already in the wake up phase during the wake-up window you selected and you start to sleep again;
+- You are already starting to wake-up during the selected window and before you start to sleep again.

 - In all other cases, the Smart Alarm will ring at the set time.

-- Be sure to set the volume of your alarm when launching your night.
+- Make sure to set the volume of your alarm when launching your night.